Extended molt phenology models improve inferences about molt duration and timing: Software implementation: The moultmcmc package Software implementation: The moultmcmc package

 }

+The statistical models in \texttt{moultmcmc} are implemented using the probabilistic programming language Stan (Carpenter et al. 2017, Stan Development Team 2021) which makes use of fast Hamiltonian Monte Carlo samplers.
+Individual-level start date intercepts in the recaptures model are calculated using post-sweeping to ensure their identifiability (Ogle and Barber 2020).

+The R package is built around pre-compiled Stan models, so that models can be sampled by users without having to compile the Stan code themselves.

+Pre-compiled package binaries are available on r-universe (\url{https://pboesu.r-universe.dev}), which allows for fast installation on Windows and MacOS.
+Usage examples with code are provided in the package vignettes which can be displayed in a local R session with the command \texttt{vignette(package=\textquotesingle{}moultmcmc\textquotesingle{})} or viewed online at \url{https://pboesu.r-universe.dev/moultmcmc}.

-The pointwise log-likelihood for a model can be obtained via the \texttt{log\_lik} argument to the fitting functions.
-This can be used for cross-validation methods such as leave-one-out cross-validation (LOO-CV, Vehtari, Gelman \& Gabry 2017).
-An approximate version of the LOO information criterion is available via the \texttt{loo} method which makes use of the the \texttt{loo} package (Vehtari \emph{et al.} 2022).
-Cross-validation results can then be used for model comparison, selection, or averaging.
+The point-wise log-likelihood for a model can be obtained from the fitting functions.
+This can be used for cross-validation methods such as leave-one-out cross-validation (LOO-CV, Vehtari et al. 2017), which are useful for model comparison, selection, or averaging.